asika32764/ivia/README.md

 });
 ```

 The new options will recursively merge with original one, so you can override any data.
-Use `$options` later in Sparrow instance to get your extra options.
+Use `$options` later in Ivia instance to get your extra options.

 ```js
 this.$options.extraOptions.ajaxUrl; // /post